Lennar: Lennar Foundation

 Founded in 1989, the Lennar Foundation receives $1,000 per home sold by the company to fund Focused Acts of Caring and various grants, with a focus on supporting at-risk children, medical research, and other philanthropic efforts.
 The foundation also partners with the Miami Dolphins Challenge Cancer initiative and regularly donates to the Sylvester Comprehensive Cancer Center at the University of Miami.

 Facilities

 Lennar is headquartered in Miami as part of the Waterford Business District located near the Miami International Airport neighboring other large companies.
+Lennar is currently the largest company by revenue based in Miami.
 The company moved into the new 200,000 square feet facility in 2019 as part of a lease and later purchased the property in 2023.
 Other corporate office locations include Dallas and Irvine, California in addition to dozens of Lennar Welcome Home Centers across the nation.